-The data presented on the following page shows multiple homes that have sold in 2013 and 2014 adjoining the solar farm at prices similar to those not along the solar farm.
-These series of sales indicate that the solar farm has no impact on the adjoining residential use.
+The data presented on the following page shows multiple homes that have sold in 2013 and 2014

 The homes that were marketed at Spring Garden are shown below.

 The homes adjoining the solar farm are considered to have a light landscaping screen as it is a narrow row of existing pine trees supplemented with evergreen plantings.